related metrics presents an opportunity to trigger policy learning, action, and cooperation to bring cities closer to sustainable development.

-SDEWES Conference Social programme consists of Welcome reception and Social event (excursion + conference dinner) and is included in your Conference fee.
-If you are coming with your significant other, we have Accompanying person fee which is 100 EUR (for more information contact us at email@example.com).
+SDEWES Conference Social programme consists of Welcome reception and Social event (city centre tour + conference dinner) and is included in your Conference fee.
+If you are coming with your significant other, we have Accompanying person fee which is 100 EUR (for more information contact us at firstname.lastname@example.org).

 Social programme schedule:

 Join us at the start of the Conference on September 30th when SDEWES Welcome reception will be held at the Conference venue, Splendid Hotel La Torre where we will meet and greet and enjoy local cuisine and spectacular view of the Mondello bay and Monte Pellegrino.
 Drinks and Sicilian finger food included.
 Please note that there will not be any organized transportation and participants are advised to use public transportation or taxi service.

 Tuesday, October 2

-We will also enjoy the performance of an academic bend with a setlist including blues, pop, rock covers travelling from Beatles, Massive Attacks, Cake to Michael Bublé. iGem (the acronym for Electromagnetic Round Dances) was founded three years ago by professors, researchers and (PhD) students belonging to the DEIM department, University of Palermo.
+We will also enjoy the performance of an academic bend with a setlist including blues, pop, rock covers travelling from Beatles, Massive Attacks, Cake to Michael Bublé. iGEM (the acronym for Electromagnetic Round Dances) was founded three years ago by professors, researchers and (PhD) students belonging to the DEIM department, University of Palermo.
 And later on, a DJ will take over so prepare some moves for the party on the dancefloor.